 Average Travel Time: About 1 hr 15 mins

-If your day trip from Barcelona falls on a Tuesday or Saturday, then perhaps you’d be interested in going to Vic.
+If your day trip from Barcelona falls on a Tuesday or Saturday, then perhaps you’d be interested in going to Vic, the first of several medieval villages on this list.
 It’s a medieval town known for its well-preserved architecture and colorful biweekly markets.

 Vic’s Placa Major has been hosting these markets since the 9th century.
 Every Tuesday and Saturday, it turns into a festive labyrinth of stalls selling local produce, crafts, flowers, and various knick-knacks.

 If you travel for food like we do, then be sure to look out for embutidos or traditional cured meats.
 Vic is famous for its embutidos like fuet (dried pork sausage), botifarra (raw pork sausage) and bull negre (cured pork sausage with pork blood).
 Vic’s embutidos are widely considered to be some of the best in the region.

 Vic is located about 75 km (46.6 miles) north of Barcelona, en route to the Pyrenees.
 It makes for an interesting day trip on any day, but to maximize your trip, it’s best to go on market day.

 You can explore Vic on your own or go on a guided tour (Option 1 | Option 2).

 Photo by jorisvo